Best Meditation Timer Tools for Focus & Calm (2025)

 This post contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.

-If you’ve ever tried to meditate without a timer, you probably know how it goes: you either spend the whole time wondering how long it’s been… or open your eyes every 90 seconds just to check.
+If you’ve ever tried to meditate without a meditation timer, you probably know how it goes: you either spend the whole time wondering how long it’s been… or open your eyes every 90 seconds just to check.
 For some of us, especially if we’re dealing with anxious thoughts or ADHD-style distractions, having a simple, reliable way to track time can make the difference between giving up and actually finding a rhythm.
+I personally use timers because if I grab my phone, my brain jumps into work mode.
+These tools help my brain land, breathe, and actually meditate — not scroll.

-This post rounds up the best meditation timer tools I’ve used (and researched endlessly) to help you stay focused—without overcomplicating things or turning your practice into yet another productivity project.
+This post rounds up the timers I’ve used (and researched endlessly) to help you stay focused—without overcomplicating things or turning your practice into yet another productivity project.

 There’s no rule that says you have to use a timer when you meditate—but for me, it was the one thing that helped me stop quitting before I even started.